Statutes

 3. Objectives

-The objective of the IUT is by means of co-operation between its members, to safeguard the interests of tenants and to work to realise the right of everyone both to good housing and a good residential environment to a quality that tenants can afford; and residential/tenants democracy.
+The objective of the IUT is, through co-operation between its members, to safeguard the interests of tenants and to work for the right of everyone to both good quality housing, security of tenure and a good residential environment at a cost which tenants can afford; while also ensuring resident democracy.

 4. Activities of IUT